nats-io/nats-architecture-and-design/adr/ADR-1.md

 ## Data Types

 The JetStream API has many data types, generally the JSON Schema tries to point this out, though we have some gaps in the data for sure.
-This section explore a few of the types in details.
+This section explores a few of the types in details.

 ### Sequence related unsigned 64bit integers